 Pathways at Work Behavioral Health and Well-Being Programs

-The Pathways at Work program is a series of customized webinars, on-demand training, tools, and interactive discussion groups designed to help employees manage overall anxiety and the stress caused by the pandemic and concerns about racism and social injustice.
+The Pathways at Work program is a series of customized live webinars, on-demand training workshops, tools, and interactive discussion groups designed to help employees manage anxiety, the stress caused by the pandemic, concerns about racism and social injustice, and more.

 Webinars and Education

 The live and on-demand webinar series is complimented by handouts, tools, checklists, and worksheets to help your employees implement strategies to manage their behavioral health and well-being by taking real action.

 Coaching and Discussion Groups

 Nearly one in five working adults has major behavioral health issues and many more struggle with anxiety, stress, depression, sleep issues and substance usage.
 COVID-19 and concerns about racism and social injustice have increased the frequency and impact of these behavioral health issues.

 Pathways at Work provides behavioral health programs consistent with the Centers for Disease Control and Prevention (CDC) recommendations to improve the health and well-being of your employees.

 The CDC encourages employers to host programs on stress management, depression, alcohol and substance usage, sleep and fatigue.

 The CDC also recommends that employers provide managers with training to improve their ability to recognize and reduce workplace behavioral health issues.